Evaluate Numerical Expressions - Integers

 Practice numerical expressions with interactive worksheets.
 Apply BODMAS, DMAS, and PEMDAS rules to solve integer-based problems and master order of operations.

-A numerical expression is a mathematical statement that consists of numbers and arithmetic operations such as addition (+), subtraction (−), multiplication (✕), and division (÷).
-These expressions do not include variables and are evaluated based on specific rules of arithmetic.
+A numerical expression is a mathematical statement made up of numbers and arithmetic operations such as addition (+), subtraction (−), multiplication (✕), and division (÷).

-To correctly evaluate a numerical expression, follow the order of operations.
-The standard rules used are DMAS, BODMAS or PEMDAS.
+To evaluate a numerical expression correctly, you must follow the order of operations.

 DMAS Rule